beckerg/pmt/README.md

 pmt comes with a handful of tests (see pmt_tests.c), but it is fairly simple to add new tests.

-1. null The null test measures the cost of the pmt framework
+* **null** The null test measures the cost of the pmt framework
-2. func The func test measure the cost of calling a function that does nothing
+* **func** The func test measure the cost of calling a function that does nothing
-3. inc-shared The inc-shared test measures the cost of directly incrementing a shared counter (i.e., one counter accessed by all vCPUs with no atomic synchronization)
+* **inc-shared** The inc-shared test measures the cost of directly incrementing a shared counter (i.e., one counter accessed by all vCPUs with no atomic synchronization)
-3. inc-pcpu The inc-pcpu test measures the cost of directly incrementing a per-cpu counter (i.e., each counter is private to the vCPU).
+* **inc-pcpu** The inc-pcpu test measures the cost of directly incrementing a per-cpu counter (i.e., each counter is private to the vCPU).
-4. atomic_add_long The atomic_add_long test measure the cost of directly adding 1 to a shared counter vi the atomic_add_long() function.
+* **atomic_add_long** The atomic_add_long test measure the cost of directly adding 1 to a shared counter vi the atomic_add_long() function.
-5. mutex The mutex test measures the cost of using a shared mutext to increment a shared counter (i.e., the same mutex and counter are accessed by all vCPUs).
+* **mutex** The mutex test measures the cost of using a shared mutext to increment a shared counter (i.e., the same mutex and counter are accessed by all vCPUs).
+* TODO many others...

 While you can run any combination of tests, you generally want to run the **null** and **func** tests in that order prior to all other tests.
 This is because the